KKSF: Oldies Channel 91

 In 1971, general manager Ken Gaines was transferred to KNEW from Metromedia's Cleveland station WHK.
 Gaines and new program director John L. Hawkins quickly evolved KNEW to a fast-paced format of adult contemporary and oldies music hosted by humorous DJs.
 Hawkins restored the nickname "Channel 91" and on-air elements echoing its earlier days as Top 40 rocker KEWB.
 KNEW recorded new station jingles using the original KEWB melody.

 The KNEW staff featured several KEWB veterans including Ron Lyons and Ron Reynolds, board operator Carl "The Caterpillar" Dahlstrom (a nickname given him by Gary Owens), and Casey Kasem's former board operator Jim Tharp.
 Newcomers to the air team included Bill Collins from WHK, and "Tall" Tom Campbell from KYA and KLOK.
 Program director John Hawkins did shows on weekends.
 Other KNEW air personalities during this period include Hal Pickens, Bob Raleigh, Harry Stephens (Osibin), and Eddie Alexander.

+In 1971, Bill Ballance’s “Feminine Forum” radio show was launched on KGBS in Los Angeles.
+The provocative show became a top rated show.
 In 1972, KNEW general manager Ken Gaines and program director John Hawkins devised a "relationships" talk show that candidly focused on issues important to, and only accepted calls from, women.
 Hawkins named the show "California Girls" and created a special edit of the Beach Boys song as the theme.
 They launched the idea as a variation on a Sunday morning public affairs show already hosted by Don Chamberlain, a part-time/weekend KNEW newscaster.
 Word spread rapidly that KNEW had "sex talk" on the radio, and the show was soon moved to weekdays 9AM - Noon where it became a popular and talked about feature.
 San Francisco Chronicle columnist Herb Caen wrote that he walked the entire length of Market Street listening to California Girls, and he didn't miss a word -— yet he didn't have a radio.
 The station was on in all the stores.
 Later, KNEW added evening show "California Guys" just for men, hosted by Dee Merritt.
 Hawkins extended the branding to the "greatest hits" music format, calling it "California Gold".

 During the years 1966-1977, KNEW was considered one of the Bay Area's top news stations, known for its aggressive field reporting.
 Led by News Director Gil Haar (Eugene Gelhaar), the veteran news team included Knowles Robertson, Ron Baker, Barney Lee (continuing from the KEWB days) and Mike Forrest.